alaminrony/Doctime-Task/README.md

         Here, I checked, If no page numner available in my url, then It would be 1. if user filter by birth_year then $redisKey concat this string.same as birth_month.
 And finally return Generated Key.

 - Step 2) After getting $redisKey, I have checked, data is available in Redis cache?
-If yes then unserialize this cache data.
+If yes then unserialize this cache data & return view file.
         If no then fetched data from database with pagination 20 data per page. serialize data & set Redis with 60 second expiry time.
+        I have already checked in Several times that the SQL Query do not take longer than 250ms.
+I have also Shown Executation time in view file used microtime().

         Ex Code: Redis::setex($redisKey, 60, serialize($users));